What ADD Feels Like

-by Delia (contributing writer)
+by Delia (Guest Author)

 The life of a parent with a child with ADD can be very challenging.
 Let’s make this more challenging by adding the alphabet soup of diagnoses that I have and that just compound the problems.
 Let’s start with just the fact that I have ADD myself.
 Can we talk about the blind leading the blind here?
 I can barely manage and cope with some of my own symptoms and I am supposed to be teaching and training this tiny little person to manage and cope with her own.
 Sometimes I feel so incredibly overwhelmed by my own brain that I can’t even start to deal with the mini-crisis that is invading my daughter’s world today.
 How am I supposed to listen to and help my child with her problems today when every noise that she makes, including her voice, is an assault on my sense of hearing?
 I snap at her about being quiet.